Aurora New Condos for Sale

 Some of the town’s newer neighbourhood are a mix of townhomes, semis, single-detached and condominiums that are minutes from big city-like amenities like shops, restaurants and services.
 Aurora has housing to cater to people in all stages of life and will account for most of Aurora’s residential growth.

-Average Price of Condos in Aurora
+Average Condo Price for Aurora

 Town Of Aurora